plouc/mozaik-website/source/docs/grid-system.md

 baseline: Configure Mozaïk grid system
 comments: false
 ---
-Mozaïk provide a simple way to define dashboard layout
+As we saw previously in the [config.js](/mozaik/docs/config-file.html) section, **Mozaïk** provides a simple way to define dashboard layout.
+Let's see how it works.

 To configure a layout like this: